cis3296s26/01-CoffeeMap/README.md

 ### Development Environment

 For MacOS:
 Create a virtual environment for this project.
-Navigate to the root directory folder of the project in terminal and activate your created virtual environment:
+Navigate to the root directory folder of the project in terminal and activate your created virtual environment if not active already:
 ```
 source .venv/bin/activate
 ```